zeta-chain/node/docs/cli/zetacored/zetacored_tx_lightclient_disable-verification-flags.md

 ### Synopsis

-Provide a list of chain ids separated by comma to enable block header verification for the specified chain ids.
+Provide a list of chain ids separated by comma to disable block header verification for the specified chain ids.

   				Example:
                     To disable verification flags for chain ids 1 and 56